guptadipanshu/CS242-UI-and-Web/README.md

 Assignment 3 is code for my personal website that uses PHP And sql

-Final Project is an web based chat engine to exchange text messages between users, it uses JAVA,PYTHON,MOGODB AND JAVA UI to enable multi user chat.
+Final Project is an web based chat engine that records chat and exchange text messages between users, it uses JAVA,PYTHON,MONGODB
+AND JAVA UI to enable multi user chat.